bossley9/sam-bossley/thoughts/bioshock.md

 ---
+layout: layouts/thought
 title: Bioshock Remastered (2016)
 desc: My thoughts of the game Bioshock
-date: 03/19/20 12:18
+date: 2020-03-19 12:18:00
-lastUpdated: 03/19/20 12:18
-image: "/thoughts/bioshock-big-daddy.jpg"
+image: "/public/thoughts/bioshock-big-daddy.jpg"
 tags:
   - video game
   - review
 ---

-# The Game I missed Out On
+## The Game I missed Out On

 Nowadays, Bioshock is considered an ancient game.
 It's one of those video games you heard a lot about when you were a kid, like, "that was a good game" and you see it on your dad's dusty shelf of dvds.
 You're not gonna be begging your mom to buy some game that's almost 15 years old when you can buy Animal Crossing: New Horizons on Switch.
 No one really buys or plays old games from 2007 anymore.

 So that's exactly what I did.
 Let me backtrack for a little bit.

 My parents are very frugal people.
 They don't like to spend money on material things or "nice things", if you will, and that definitely includes entertainment systems and video games, because of course, those things "aren't productive".
 As a kid I a grew up really deprived of video games.
 I didn't get to experience grinding for a character build, or exploring amazing environments or immersing myself in make-believe worlds; instead, I got to sit at home and find things to do with my siblings.
 The only games I really got to play were free online games like Roblox, or ancient MS-DOS games like Freddy Pharkas on a floppy disk (There's only a handful of people in my age group who have used a floppy disk).
 I lived out most of my actual video game experiences at other people's houses and through friends.
 When I was in elementary school all my friends would talk about at lunch was their underground bases in Minecraft Alpha (and this was back in the time when Minecraft was still a simple browser game), or they'd talk about their bases in Starcraft II, or their characters in World of Warcraft, and all I could do was just envy them for being able to experience amazing things I could never experience.

 Now that I'm an adult and I'm able to live my own life I've found myself being drawn not to newer games (e.g. Doom Eternal) or games with better graphics, but rather towards the older generation of games.
 I do think there's some kind of subconscious nostalgic factor at play, but based on my personal experience, I think games made in my childhood had better storylines and ideas because they didn't have the software or hardware (see PS5 specs) necessary to create the mindblowing graphics you see today (RTX raytracing on!) so they had to create an amazing story to draw in new players.